Professor Anthony Mandal

 BA (Dunelm), MA, PhD (Wales)

-Professor in Print and Digital Cultures
+Professor in Print and Digital Cultures (research leave)

 After completing my undergraduate degree in English Literature at the University of Durham, I came to Cardiff in 1995 to read an MA in English Literature, focusing principally on nineteenth-century literature and its engagement with print culture.
 My postgraduate studies concluded in 2001, with a PhD entitled ‘Jane Austen and the Production of Fiction, 1785–1817’.

 Between 2001 and 2004, I was a postdoctoral research associate based in Cardiff's Centre for Editorial and Intertextual Research (CEIR), which I co-founded with Professor Peter Garside in 1998.
 In 2004, I took up a Lectureship in English Literature at Cardiff, followed by promotions to Senior Lecturer (2009) and Reader in Print and Digital Cultures (2013).
 Since October 2013, I have been the Director of CEIR.